GabrieleGiuseppini/Floating-Sandbox/README.md

 - Add time-of-day (i.e. day light change during the game)
 - Water pumps and switches for pumps and lights (Mathias Garbe's idea)
 - A new ship file loader dialog with previews of ships
-- Ocean floor gets dents when an impact occurs (Louis
+- Ocean floor gets dents when an impact occurs (Louis Benedict's idea)
 - Add multiple ships and collision detection

 # Building the Game